jeniferss/jeniferss/README.md

 - :books: I aim to graduate in Aeroespace Engineering

-- :telescope: Learn about The Universe is one of my hobbies, I have taken courses such as Astronomy and Astrobiology/Exobiology
+- :telescope: Learning about The Universe is one of my hobbies, I have taken courses such as Astronomy and Astrobiology/Exobiology

 - :headphones: Music is my addiction